sagi21805/Learning-Stuff/Cyber/Reversing/Practical Reverse Engineering.md

 ; set edi to the same address as esi

 rep stosd
-; write ecx * double-word bytes which in this case 36
+; write ecx * double-word bytes which in this case 36 bytes into edi
 ```

 This is equivalent to ->